zoran759/haskell-binaryrep-radix-sort/README.md

 With lsd prefix you have Least significant digit radix sort

+The Int and Word types are not supported as [its binary representation may vary](http://www.haskell.org/ghc/docs/7.2.2/html/libraries/ghc-prim-0.2.0.0/GHC-Prim.html#g:1).

 The flag --enable-tests builds the QuickCheck test-suite at (test/test.hs)

     cabal install --enable-tests